nuxt-hub/core/docs/content/1.docs/2.features/ai.md

 Workers AI comes with a curated set of popular open-source models that enable you to do tasks such as image classification, text generation, object detection, and more.

-:u-button{icon="i-lucide-arrow-up-right" trailing to="https://developers.cloudflare.com/workers-ai/models/" target="_blank" label="See all Workers AI models"}
+:u-button{icon="i-lucide-arrow-up-right" trailing to="https://developers.cloudflare.com/workers-ai/models/" target="_blank" label="See all Workers AI models" variant="outline"}

 ## hubAI()